 3. The History of Love: Dust off that copy of The Wealth of Nations or The Odyssey that has been collecting dust on your bookshelf for God knows how long and bring it under the knife to create a surprise Valentine’s Day treat.
 Cut out a sizeable trench in the text, maybe a few inches wide and an inch or so deep (bigger books work best), and fill this hidden alcove with sweets, movie tickets, jewelry – whatever you see fit for your lover to discover (nothing too perishable).
 If you’re not looking to dismantle the sacred texts of the UChicago Core but still want to seduce your favorite bookworm with some old- fashioned literary lovin’, head on over to O’Gara and Wilson, Ltd.’s used books on 57th Street for some antique delights.
 (Cost: $5-10)

 2. The Coupon Book: Listen up, those of you who don’t have a penny to spare.
 With just blank paper, a writing utensil, and a stapler (though embellishments are encouraged), craft your own coupon book-of-sorts for your lover.
 Coupons can range from “free-of-charge activities” such as A Stay-in Movie Night, to “things that cost money” like A Trip to the Zoo, or “events that should cost money but actually don’t” like A Day at the Art Institute of Chicago (bless you, Arts Pass).
 Handwrite these coupons, and feel free to add your own drawings or designs to the mix to guarantee a unique gift.
-Honestly, the more you suck at drawing a monkey or a movie theater, the better (bad art is oddly endearing).
+Honestly, the more you suck at drawing a monkey or a movie theatre, the better (bad art is oddly endearing).
 (Cost: $0)

 1. The Mix CD: Consider this the ultimate weapon of your arsenal of homemade gifts.
 What could be a better gift than a personal soundtrack to occupy your lover while waiting for the bus to campus on an early wintry morning or as audio therapy between classes?
 Even if it’s no pop masterpiece, your sweetheart will swoon over such a timeless and personalized gift.
 (Pick up blank CDs for as little as $2 for a 5-pack at a Walgreens or CVS Pharmacy)